Newton's law of universal gravitation: Newton's "causes hitherto unknown"

 While Newton was able to formulate his law of gravity in his monumental work, he was deeply uncomfortable with the notion of "action at a distance" that his equations implied.
 In 1692, in his third letter to Bentley, he wrote: "That one body may act upon another at a distance through a vacuum without the mediation of anything else, by and through which their action and force may be conveyed from one another, is to me so great an absurdity that, I believe, no man who has in philosophic matters a competent faculty of thinking could ever fall into it."

 Newton's 1713 General Scholium in the second edition of Principia explains his model of gravity, translated in this case by Samuel Clarke:

-I have explained the Pharnomena of the Heavens and the Sea, by the Force of Gravity; but the Cause of Gravity I have not yet assigned.
+I have explained the Phænomena of the Heavens and the Sea, by the Force of Gravity; but the Cause of Gravity I have not yet assigned.
 It is a Force arising from some Cause, which reaches to the very Centers of the Sun and Planets, without any diminution of its Force: And it acts, not proportionally to the Surfaces of the Particles it acts upon, as Mechanical Causes use to do; but proportionally to the Quantity of Solid Matter: And its Action reaches every way to immense Distances, decreasing always in a duplicate ratio of the Distances.
-But the Cause of these Properties of Gravity, I have not yet found deducible from Pharnomena: And Hypotheses I make not.
+But the Cause of these Properties of Gravity, I have not yet found deducible from Phænomena: And Hypotheses I make not.

 The last sentence is Newton's famous and highly debated Latin phrase Hypotheses non fingo.
 In other translations it comes out "I feign no hypotheses".

+Newton made two predictions based on his gravitational theory.

+In 1774 the Schiehallion experiment compared the gravitational attraction of the Earth to that of Schiehallion mountain, confirming one of these predictions.
+The second prediction concerned the mutual attraction of two massive spheres, confirmed by Henry Cavendish in 1798.